alyshav/EsriAppChallenge2018/README.md

 ## Data Sources

 Data used in the creation of our web application came solely from open data sources.
-The locations of electric vehicle charging stations were obtained from the  <a href="http://vancouver.ca/your-government/open-data-catalogue.aspx">City of Vancouver’s Open Data Catalogue</a>.
+The City of Vancouver's municipal boundary and the locations of electric vehicle charging stations were obtained from the  <a href="http://vancouver.ca/your-government/open-data-catalogue.aspx">City of Vancouver’s Open Data Catalogue</a>.
 The calculations we used to calculate electricity costs and our comparisons with fuel costs & carbon dioxide emission was developed using a variety of sources which consisted of government sources & consultant reports (see “Calculation Explanations” section).

 ## Calculations & Explanations